Deceptive Educational Belief Systems

 Educators press the same ineffective curriculum, or mollycoddle the latest curriculum fad in an attempt to ‘Buy Success.’
 This behavior is contrary to analyzing the root cause of past failures and addressing them directly.
 There are three primary reasons this situation occurs.

 First, educators in a district – mostly administrators from the campuses and central office – maintain their ineffectual curricular and management belief systems primarily for personal reasons.
 These systems have more than proven to not produce high academic student outcomes, but that does not deter their dogmatic reliance on them – regardless of results.
 Central office administrators are more than aware of their lackluster academic results, but those programs represent job security in both prestigious position titles and six figure plus salaries.
 Effective academic change outside their jurisdiction may jeopardize their professional standing in the district.
 The biggest fear a central administrator possesses is stellar school performance independent of them which may lead to their obsolescence.
 There are not many professional avenues remaining for them other than a return to the arduous daily workings of a Title 1 campus as a campus administrator, or heaven forbid - the tough work in the classroom.

 Second, in reality, most administrators do not know the specific measures that will academically fix Title 1 schools.
 There are so many moving parts at these campuses that it is a major organizational undertaking just operating an elementary school’s physical plant – water, electricity and general systems of arrival, dismissal, recess and lunch.

-Lastly, administrators were not professionally trained by the College of Education to problem solve in this analytical manner.
+Lastly, administrators are not professionally trained by the College of Education to problem solve in this analytical manner.
 Hence, generally speaking, school districts do not employ sufficient personnel capable to isolate the factors that will significantly improve Title 1 academics.